Makesh-Srinivasan/ISP_A3/assessments/projects/longhorn/self-assessment.md

 together, this document and the joint-assessment serve as a cornerstone for if and when [project] seeks graduation and is preparing for a security audit.

+Light Weight Threat Modelling:
+This [document](https://github.com/Rana-KV/tag-security/issues/27#issuecomment-1826412654) serves to inform Longhorn users and contributors about its security practices, as well as to assist CNCF TAG-Security in their joint assessment for incubation phase projects.

 ## Security functions and features